Elvis Movies: JAILHOUSE ROCK

 Teddy Bear/Don’t Be Cruel: Also from Elvis: The Lost Performances, Elvis has fun with Glen D. Hardin by making him begin the song on piano multiple times before finally singing.
 This medley isn’t a favorite, but it’s a decent version.
 Unfortunately, the audio of the “Don’t Be Cruel” part of this performance was later used in the 2010 DVD & Blu-ray release of Elvis On Tour to replace “Johnny B. Goode” over the opening credits due to rights issues.
 New old stock of that release was included in the physical version of this Elvis On Tour set – i.e., the Blu-ray included in this 2023 set has the butchered opening from 2010.
 The real selling points of this release are the CDs.
 I see the Blu-ray as a free bonus disc.
 Best used as a drink coaster.
 For the proper opening, I recommend watching the movie by buying/renting a digital version or streaming it.
 Or catch it during a TV broadcast, of course (how quaint!).

 Are You Lonesome Tonight: A beautiful rendition of one of my favorite songs.
-Featured in The Lost Performances, I’m thrilled finally to have this rendition in my collection at this sound quality.
+Featured in The Lost Performances, I’m thrilled finally to have this rendition in my collection.

 “Please ‘Release Me,’ baby,” Elvis says, but Glen instead launches into “I Can’t Stop Loving You.”
 Getting Elvis back for that “Teddy Bear” fun?